-In this application example (shown in Figure 7-3), a carrier provides fractional T3 access at 8 Mbps for internet connectivity.
+In this application example (shown in Figure 7-3 on page 113), a carrier provides fractional T3 access at 8 Mbps for internet connectivity.
 The data connection can be either V.35 or HSSI at either location.
 This network uses a HSSI port at the carrier's internet POP (point of presence) and a high-speed V.35 connection at the customer's router.
 The carrier manages both the local and remote T3SU 300s via SNMP.
-Table 7-3 gives an example configuration for this application.
+Table 7-3 on page 113 gives an example configuration for this application.

-While in DTE Loopback, data from the host is transmitted into the net-work.
+While in DTE Loopback, data from the host is transmitted into the network.

 Figure 7-3.
-Fractional Application
+Fractional T3 Application